sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 E.g. syncd contains vendor SDK which usually means there is a kernel driver installed on the host OS.
 Upgrading just the syncd may become challenging because of a need to upgrade kernel driver on the host.
 Same is for the pmon Docker, swss and database - they are tightly integrated into base OS.

+**NOTE**: For phase 1 dhcp-relay is chosen to be the first feature that will become a SONiC Package.

 ### SONiC Package Management